Do you live... in a radon zone?

 For more information or to make an appointment for a test, call MCHD Environmental Health at 304-598-5131.

-Mary Wade Burnside is the public information officer for Monongalia County Health Department.
+Mary Wade Burnside is the public information officer at Monongalia County Health Department.